5 Best VR Headsets For Travel Apps

 A great, fun headset that your kids with play with, too.
 It won't fit over your glasses, it doesn't have adjustable lenses or built-in headphones, and it doesn't have straps to hold it on your head, but it is very cute and very easy to use.
 The touch button is nice and big, so you'll have no problems finding it, and the headset's design makes it a pleasure to hold.

-Mattel will try to convince you to buy the expensive "Experience Reels" but you can just ignore them -- the View Master VR will happily run any of the VR apps in the Google Play or Apple app stores.
+Mattel will try to convince you to buy the expensive "Experience Reels," but you can ignore them.
+The View Master VR will happily run any VR app in the Google Play or Apple app stores.

-Buy it for just $13 on Amazon or pick it up at your neighborhood Target or Walmart.
+Buy it for just $13 on Amazon or at Target or Walmart.

 Goggle Tech C-1 Glasses.
 (Photograph by Maria Korolov.)